joohnyfranzen/GraphQl_Laravel_Example/README.md

 In your graphql folder create a new schema called auth.graphql, import it in the schema

-in your terminal create a mutation for Login with the comand
+in your terminal create a mutation for Login with the command
 ```
 php artisan lighthouse:mutation Login
 ```